 When adding references, citations or quotes to your content, use Cite It In to ensure they are in a professional format that can be easily understood by your audience.

-8. Outsourcing Your Content
+8. Outsource Your Content

 Whether you write your own content or purchase it from a syndicate, make sure you prioritize your blog, as it’s one of the best (and easiest) ways to bring in customers to your website.

-Jennifer Scott works as online editor at Best British Essays.
+Jennifer Scott works as an online editor at Best British Essays.
 She is also a business developer who works in different areas of education, technology, security, and various types of online marketing.
-Prior to business developing, Jennifer was consultant at Deloitte.
+Prior to business developing, Jennifer was a consultant at Deloitte.